 The Social Sciences major is an interdisciplinary program that provides training in History, Political Science, Sociology, Economics and Geography.
 Social Sciences students learn both qualitative and quantitative methodologies in their exploration of human society.
 Graduates may pursue careers such as business administration, government, law, law enforcement, human resources, and public policy.
 The major is also designed for students interested in high school teaching and coaching.
-The major is aligned with the Social Science subject matter exam on the California Subject Examination for Teachers (CSET).
-Prospective teachers must earn a passing score on the the Social Sciences CSET exam to be certified as teachers.
+The major is aligned with the Social Science subject matter exam on the California Subject Examination for Teachers (CSET), and successful completion of the major means that the California teaching candidate does not need to take the CSET in Social Sciences to be credentialed.

 This major appeals to students with a broad range of interests.
 Students completing the Social Sciences major in the College of the Pacific may also concurrently complete the Single Subject Credential through the Benerd School of Education.
 The major requires a minimum of 45 semester units, detailed below.
 Please see the College of the Pacific social sciences adviser for a list of specific course recommendations for all courses required for the major.